Ebazhanov/linkedin-skill-assessments-quizzes/r/r-quiz.md

 - [ ] records where the first character is a C
 - [ ] any record with a value containing a C
 - [ ] TRUE or FALSE, depending on whether any character in ournames is C
-- [x] TRUE or FALSE values, depending on whether the first character in an ournames record is C
+- [x] TRUE and FALSE values, depending on whether the first character in an ournames record is C

 #### Q27.
 What is the value of names(v[4])?